Llewxamris/programming-practice/README.md

 Python.

 ### Disemvowler
 Vowel ripper n'tearer.
-Strips all the vowels out of a string, and returns the mutilated string, and it's remains.
+Strips all the vowels out of a string.
+Returns the mutilated string, and it's remains.
 Written in Python.

 ### Talkin' Clock